Mono-InternVL: Pushing the Boundaries of Monolithic Multimodal Large Language Models with Endogenous Visual Pre-training: Experiments

 In Tab.~\ref{few_shot_result}, we further compare the pre-training performance of Mono-InternVL and existing MLLMs.
 From this table, we can observe that with concept and semantic learning, Mono-InternVL-S1.2 already exceeds existing modular MLLMs, \emph{e.g.,} +13.8 CIDEr over MM1~\citep{VLM:MM1} on COCO Captions, demonstrating that Mono-InternVL-S1.2 is effective in capturing fundamental multimodal relationships.
-It is worth noting that pre-training in Mono-InternVL-S1.2 only consumes about 0.9B image-text pairs, but the cost in MM1 and Flamingo is much more expensive, \emph{e.g.,} more than 2B data.
+It is worth noting that pre-training in Mono-InternVL-S1.2 only consumes about 0.9B image-text pairs, but the cost in MM1 and Flamingo~\citep{VLP:Flamingo} is much more expensive, \emph{e.g.,} more than 2B data.
 Compared to monolithic MLLMs, Mono-InternVL also demonstrates superior performance.
 For instance, even though Chameleon has a much larger model size, it is still inferior to Mono-InternVL-S1.3 by -2.6 CIDEr on Flickr30k~\citep{Datasets:Flickr30k}.
 These results further confirm the effectiveness of EViP for Mono-InternVL.

 \textbf{Ablation studies.} To validate the design of Mono-InternVL, we conduct extensive ablation studies in Tab.~\ref{ablation_mmoe} and Fig.~\ref{fig:data_curve_avg}.
 Specifically, Tab.~\ref{ablation_mmoe} compares different strategies for visual pre-training.
 The first row is the common strategy used in existing monolithic MLLMs, \emph{i.e.,} full tuning of the LLM, which yields the worst downstream performance in the table.
 After employing visual experts (the second row), such a full-tuning strategy becomes more effective, \emph{e.g.,} +1.6\% on GQA.
 These comparisons well validate that the shared architecture for joint vision and language modeling is sub-optimal in monolithic MLLMs.
 Besides, we also observe that the delta tuning strategy greatly benefits the visual pre-training, providing +18.8\% and 16.1\% gains on SQA-I and AI2D, respectively.
 Compared to full tuning, delta tuning can effectively preserve the knowledge of the pre-trained LLM, which is also crucial for maintaining the language understanding capabilities required for effective multimodal interactions.
+These comparisons clearly indicate the significance of visual experts and the delta tuning strategy.

 Fig.~\ref{fig:data_curve_avg} further demonstrates the relationship between downstream performance and pre-training data size.
 From it we can observe that performance of Mono-InternVL will gradually reach an upper bound in the concept learning.
 Through additional semantic learning and alignment learning, capabilities of Mono-InternVL consistently boost as the data size increases.
 It is important to note that that the alignment learning plays a significant role for VQA and MME, which can provide sufficient task-related knowledge, \emph{e.g.,} OCR knowledge.
 These results not only demonstrate the data scalability of Mono-InternVL, but also confirm the advantages of coarse-to-fine learning in EViP.